mvolkmann/blog/src/swift/Observation.md

 ## @Bindable

-The `@Bindable` marks an instance of a class to which the @Observable macro is applied.
+The `@Bindable` property wrapper creates a two-way binding to a property in a class to which the `@Observable` property wrapper is applied.
-It can be used to create a two-way binding

 TODO: Add information about this.